pulumi/docs/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/vpc.md

 ## Configuring Availability Zones for an AWS VPC

 A VPC spans all of the availability zones in your region.
-By default, however, the `awsx.ec2.Vpc` resource will only use 2 of them when allocating subnets and the associated gateways.
-This provides fault tolerance between two zones at a reasonable cost.
+By default, however, the `awsx.ec2.Vpc` resource will only use 3 of them when allocating subnets and the associated gateways.
+This provides fault tolerance between three zones at a reasonable cost.

 All regions support at least 3 availability zones, but many of them support more.
 If you'd like to improve the fault tolerance of your configuration, override this with the `numberOfAvailabilityZones` argument: